RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

 	...
     ````

-1. As we're using a SpringBoot, we should also include the `@Component` declaration to the class definition statement (under the `@Generated`).
+1. As we're using SpringBoot, we should also include the `@Component` declaration to the class definition statement (under the `@Generated`).

     ```java
 	...
 	/**
 	* Generated from Swagger specification by Camel REST DSL generator.
 	*/
 	@Generated("org.apache.camel.generator.swagger.PathGenerator")
 	@Component
 	public class CamelRoutes extends RouteBuilder {
 	...